 In 2001, the Ontario Hockey League conducted the annual Priority Selection process by way of the Internet for the first time in league history.

 The new process allowed for eligible players and their families, as well as fans across the league to follow the process in real time online.

-North American players born in 2005 and non-overage players that were not registered with an Ontario based midget AAA team from protected OHL territories are eligible for selection in the 15 rounds of the 2022 OHL Priority Selection.
+North American players born in 2006 and non-overage players that were not registered with an Ontario based U16 AAA team from protected OHL territories are eligible for selection in the 15 rounds of the 2022 OHL Priority Selection.
 2007-born Mississauga Senators forward Michael Misa was granted exceptional status by Hockey Canada and is eligible for the 2022 OHL Priority Selection.

 Selected Players in the OHL

 OHL Member Teams are permitted to register a maximum of four 16-year-old players selected in the OHL Priority Selection.
 Those 16 year old players that are allowed to be signed are the first two 16-year-old players selected and a maximum of two additional 16-year-old wild carded players in any round of the OHL Priority Selection.

 All other 16-year-old players selected are eligible to be called up as an “affiliated player” or “floating affiliate player” for a maximum of 10 games or for any OHL regular season or playoff games when such player’s team has been eliminated from competition for that season.

 The Central Scouting Bureau of the Ontario Hockey League is an information service and support organization designed to provide the Member Teams with a reference in regards to the players available for selection in the annual “Priority Selection Process.”